Milltown Methodist Church

-Milltown Methodist Church (known alternatively as Milltown Chapel, Milltown Primative Methodist Chapel and Ashover Hay Primative Methodist Chapel) is a now-closed, listed Methodist chapel in the village of Milltown, Derbyshire.
+Milltown Methodist Church (known alternatively as Milltown Chapel, Milltown Primitive Methodist Chapel and Ashover Hay Primitive Methodist Chapel) is a now-closed, listed Methodist chapel in the village of Milltown, Derbyshire.

 The chapel was founded by Hugh Bourne who formed a society in the district.
 The building, which also has a graveyard (though this no longer present), was opened in 1824, and was expanded in 1870.
 The building is built from coursed gritstone with a roof of Welsh slate.

 The chapel became Grade II listed in 1995.
 Worship ceased at an unrecorded date after c.
 2007.